‘Teen Mom 2’ Star Chelsea Houska Opens Up About Panic Attacks, Fans Thank Her For Sharing Her Story

-While Chelsea Houska may not have the same kind of drama going on in her life as some of her Teen Mom 2 cast mates, that doesn’t mean her life is perfect.
+While Chelsea Houska may not have the same kind of drama going on in her life as some of her Teen Mom 2 castmates, that doesn’t mean her life is perfect.
 In fact, on the most recent episode of the show, the mom of three had to go to the emergency room after suffering a panic attack.
 Of course, at the time, she didn’t know what was going on.

-According to US Weekly, Chelsea went to the emergency room and, although the doctors thought that she may have been having a panic attack, they took the necessary precautions and had her wear a heart monitor for 48 hours to ensure that everything was ok.
+According to Us Weekly, Chelsea went to the emergency room, and although the doctors thought that she was having a panic attack, they took the necessary precautions and had her wear a heart monitor for 48 hours to ensure that everything was okay.

 At dinner with her family and her father, Chelsea opened up about the fact she had been searching the internet and was convinced that something was “seriously wrong with her.”
 She opened up about what she had been feeling.